elastic/ecctl/docs/ecctl_deployment_update.md

 update action safe for partial updates, to override this behavior toggle --prune-orphans.
 To track the changes toggle the --track flag.

+It is possible to use "--generate-payload" as: "ecctl deployment show --generate-payload ..." to obtain a valid create / update payload from an existing deployment which can be manually edited in before it is sent as a "--file" flag argument.
+See "ecctl deployment show --help" for a valid example.

 Read more about the deployment definition in https://www.elastic.co/guide/en/cloud-enterprise/current/Deployment_-_CRUD.html

 ```